-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a chemical intermediate.
-Based on test data on the PMN substance and analogous aliphatic amines, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 1 ppb of the PMN substance in surface waters.
-As described in the PMN, the substance is not released to surface waters.
+Cyclohexanedimethanamine, N1,N3bis(2-methylpropylidene)-.
+CAS number: 173904-11-5.
+Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a curing agent for polyurethane systems.
+Based on EcoSAR analysis of test data on analogous Schiff bases and aliphatic amines, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 1 ppb of the PMN substance in surface waters.
+As described in the PMN, the substance is not expected to be released to surface waters.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
 EPA has determined, however, that any use of the substance resulting in release to surface waters may cause significant adverse environmental effects.
-Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(4)(i) and (b)(4)(ii).
+Based on this information, the PMN substance meets the concern criteria at § 721.170(b)(4)(ii).